-The Babel Buster BB3-6101-V3SP/MX-61-SP is used to share data between proprietary serial devices, Modbus TCP devices, and SNMP.
+The Babel Buster BB3-6101/MX-61 is used to share data between Modbus RTU or Modbus TCP devices and SNMP.
 If you are looking for a connection to some other protocol, then start by looking for a different model number.

 Start by getting familiar with this User Guide and the sections that pertain to your application.
 Be sure to review the remainder of this section.
-Online videos are also available to demonstrate key operations in setting up the BB3-6101.
+Online videos are also available to demonstrate key operations in setting up the BB3-6101/MX-61.

-You may need to obtain information such as a "register map" from the vendor of the Modbus device you wish to connect, if applicable.
+You will need to obtain information such as a "register map" from the vendor of the Modbus device you wish to connect.
 The register map may go by any of several names in the manufacturer's documentation.
 You will need to know what registers to read in order to interface a Modbus device to the SNMP network.